-We talk a lot about grout and grout lines around here and guess what?
-We're at it again!
+We talk a lot about grout and grout lines around here.
 This time to talk to you about how pattern can affect the size of your grout line.
 For standard patterns, like offset or straight set, we recommend 3/16 (and 1/8 is the absolute minimum).
-However, if you are wanting to install a parquet or herringbone for example, you may have to use a larger grout line.
+However, if you are wanting to install a parquet or herringbone pattern for example, you may have to use a larger grout line.

 Have more questions about grout?
 Check out this blog and this one too.
 Still not sure?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.